 DAVID: Where are you going?

 The boy doesn't answer.
-This is his place of u-turn, just as with the so many of the tracks of vehicles in the sand.
+This is his place of u-turn, just as with the other tracks of vehicles in the sand.

 18 LS from beside the Land Rover of the approaching camel rider.